malferov/conix/README.md

 ## Services

-  **Cloud consulting.** Cloud consulting helps you architect your services, carry out site migrations, develop and deploy software.
+  **Private cloud consulting.** We help you architect your services, carry out site migrations, develop and deploy software.

   **Incident response.** Incident response service helps businesses cut out costly downtime.
-Let us manage your infrastructure, so you can focus on your business.
+Let us manage your infrastructure.
+  You can focus on your business.